 When it is first started, allopurinol can trigger further attacks of gout.
 Therefore, a low dose is used first.
 During the first months or longer, the patient also takes an NSAID or colchicine to reduce that possibility.
 Allopurinol is generally well tolerated but may cause side effects in some people, especially people of Chinese, Thai, or Korean heritage.
 A gene test called HLA B-58:01 is recommended in such individuals before starting allopurinol.

 Allopurinol has positive effects on hypertension, heart, and kidney disease, so it may be better than other medicines for patients with both gout and these conditions.
 Possible interactions with other medicines and allopurinol should be discussed with your physician before taking the medicine.

-Febuxostat is a newer drug and is particularly useful for patients who are allergic to allopurinol.
+Febuxostat is a newer drug and is particularly useful for patients who are allergic to allopurinol or who cannot tolerate higher doses of allopurinol.
 Like allopurinol, it blocks xanthine oxidase, and gout may flare up after starting the medication.
 The dose of febuxostat does not need to be adjusted in people with kidney disease.
+The FDA has added a boxed warning for febuxostat after studies showed an increased risk of heart-related death with febuxostat compared with allopurinol.
 The FDA continues monitoring this drug for hypersensitivity reactions.
 It is much more expensive than allopurinol.

 Other patients who may benefit from uricosurics include:

 - Normal kidney function